Andrea has a background in astrology, Myers Briggs, and pop culture with expertise in relationships and dating.

 - Imagine you got really sick or hurt and ended up in the hospital.
 How likely is it that your friend will visit you?

 - Is he playing a lot more pranks on you than usual?

-- Does she seem to kind of follow you at parties?
+- Does she seem to follow you at parties?
 Does she like to be close to you?
-Does she like to share random insights with only you?
+Does she like to share random insights with you?

-- Does he like to remind you of things back in the past?
+- Does he like to remind you of things from the past?
 Like he holds certain memories sacred?

-- Does he seem to offer a lot of information when he has had alcohol?
-Does he seem to talk about you a lot then?
+- Does he seem to offer a lot of information when he drinks alcohol?
+Does he compliment you a lot?

-- Does he have a shrine built for you?
-Somewhere where he keeps little reminders of your "friendship" -- sounds like he is crushing pretty hard.
+- Does he have a shrine of things from you?
+Does he keep little reminders of your “friendship” — sounds like he is crushing pretty hard.

-- Did he start writing and leaving behind special sweet notes to you?
+- Did he start writing and leaving behind special sweet notes just for you?

 - Are you more comfortable with each other all of a sudden?
 Did you start cuddling?

 - Do you stay up late at night talking to each other?